Please read and follow these guidelines to keep our auctions running smoothly.

 written on it in big black sharpie so the auctioneer can see it

 clearly.
-If you are a GSAS member in good standing, and want to sell items in the auction, you must
+If you are a GSAS member in good standing, and want to sell items in the auction,

 Item limits: The maximum number of items that a